AlbertWayne/toopath-api/README.md

 # TooPath v3

-TooPath is an API that let you manage tracks and locations related to a device.
+TooPath v3 is an API that let you manage tracks and locations related to a device.
+This API is protected with [JWT](https://jwt.io/) authentication and follows the [GeoJSON](http://geojson.org/) RFC 7946.

 ## Getting Started